crescent-network/crescent/docs/README.md

 * [gRPC-gateway REST Routes](api) - available gRPC-gateway REST Routes for all modules
 * [Command-line Interfaces](cli) - available Command-Line Interfaces for all modules
-* [Tutorials](tutorials) - contains any type of demo or presentation
+* [Demo](demo) - contains any type of demo or presentation
-* [Localnet](localnet) - contains guideline of how to build `squad` and bootstrap local network
-* [Reference](reference) - contains reference documentation and it is inteded to be information-oriented

 ## Contribution

 We welcome contributions from everyone.
 The `main` branch contains the latest development version of the code.
 You can create a branch from `main` and create a pull request, or maintain your own fork and submit a cross-repository pull request.
 It is important to create an issue before you start fixing a bug or implementing a new feature.

-If you're not sure where to start check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines & policies for how we develop `Squad`.
+If you're not sure where to start check out [CONTRIBUTING.md](../CONTRIBUTING.md) for our guidelines & policies for how we develop `Squad`.
 Thank you to all those who have contributed to Squad!